-For people who don’t have a Will, times like this can be a prompt to get started.
+For people who don’t have a Will, it's difficult to find the motivation to get started.
 However, often that initial decision doesn’t come to fruition – and making a Will remains an elusive item on their to-do list.

 Having a Will – and keeping it up-to-date – is one of the most important investments you can make for yourself and your family.
 So what is stopping you from making it happen?
-Here are the four most common barriers I’ve noticed, and some suggestions for how to overcome them.
-(And I’ll let you in on a secret – it’s always simpler than it seems).
+Here are the four most common barriers and some suggestions for how to overcome them (don't worry, it’s always simpler than it seems).

 Let’s face it: Thinking – let alone making a decision – about who would raise your children if you weren’t around to is a topic that most of us will avoid.
 Many couples struggle with this decision and it ultimately stops them from moving forward with their Will.